UWPX/UWPX-Client/PRIVACY_POLICY.md

 ## General:
 UWPX is an XMPP client, that connects to XMPP servers.
-UWPX doesn't collect data, with one exception: crash reports
+It does not collect any personal data and all ways data is collected can be disabled.

 ## Crash reporting:
-After a crash, the App will collect data about what happened and uploads this bundle to [App Center](https://appcenter.ms) or for versions older than [v.0.6.0.0](https://github.com/UWPX/UWPX-Client/releases/tag/v.0.6.0.0) to [HockeyApp](https://hockeyapp.net/features/crashreports/).<br>
+After a crash, the App will collect data about what happened and uploads this bundle to [App Center](https://appcenter.ms) or for versions lower than [v.0.6.0.0](https://github.com/UWPX/UWPX-Client/releases/tag/v.0.6.0.0) to [HockeyApp](https://hockeyapp.net/features/crashreports/).<br>
-Althoug it's not recommended, it can be disabled via Settings -> Misc -> "Disable crash reporting".
+Althoug it's not recommended, it can be disabled via `Settings` -> `Misc` -> `Disable crash reporting`.

 <details>
 <summary>Example report:</summary>